pratheeshsatheeshkumar/Reusable-Infrastructure-with-Terraform-Modules-Learn-How-to-Leverage-AWS/README.md

 # Setting Up Terraform Modules for AWS

-In my AWS project, creation of VPCs are one lengthy chunk of code which is used multiple times.
-So , I decided to make it as a module and keep it at /var/vpc_module directory.
+In my AWS project, the creation of VPC is one lengthy chunk of code that is used multiple times.
+So, I decided to make it a module and keep it in /var/vpc_module directory.

 Inside this directory module related **.tf** files are stored.
 It is not necessary to separate into multiple files, but as a best practice I have separated the code into multiple files based on the functionality.